Scienceography: the study of how science is written: Structure analysis

 To generate a visualization of the vocabularly of comments, we used the Wordle tool\footnote{\url{http://wordle.net}} to generate a word cloud of comments.
 Figure \ref{fig:wordle08} shows the frequent words in comments from CS papers from 2008, while Figure \ref{fig:wordle09} is the corresponding plot for 2009.
 Here, the size of each word scales with to the frequency of the word in the input.
 For clarity, short words (of 1 or 2 characters) are removed, as are standard English stop-words (using the list in appendix 11 of \cite{stoplist}).

 By visual inspection, it is clear that \latex-specific commands are very significant in comments: ``begin'' and ``end'' control the scope of environments, while ``ref'', ``cite'' and ``label'' manage references within papers.
-We manually identify two broad clusters of terms.
-One cluster has terms related to mathematical expressions, such as
+We manually identify two dominant clusters of terms.
+One cluster has \latex\ formatting terms, such as